dansand/ResChapter/content/numpy.md

 In this chapter we're going to look a Python library called Numpy (numeric Python).
 A library is group of tools (code) designed to assist a common purpose, yet somehow outside the `core` capabilities of the Langauge.
 Numpy provides the ability to work with structured groups of numbers (arrays).
 Depending on the situation, these could represent individual measurements, vectors, time series, tables, grids, matrices, etc.

 Using Numpy we're going to tackle a simple data science problem, yet one that has some profound implications.
-If you are new to Python and Numpy, our main suggestion is to __try to understand and keep the data science problem in mind__.
+If you are new to Python and Numpy, our main suggestion is to __try to understand the data science problem__.
 Hopefully, if you have a good handle on the problem itself, the utility and efficiency of Python / Numpy will be apparent.

 While you won't finish this chapter a fully-fledged Python programmer, we hope that you will get a sense of the 'flavour' of how Python works.
 Don't get too concerned about understanding _every_ piece of code that's written, but instead try to focus on how the programming approach to the __data science problem__ differs from a workflow you might develop using a spreadsheet or application (for instance Excel or SPSS).

 Necessarily, we will introduce some extraneous concepts and terms, that we don't have time to fully-develop or explore .
 We will provide links ot material to help you master these subjects later on.